-The Sanity remote Model Context Protocol (MCP) connector in Optimizely Opal lets you manage and automate every stage of your content lifecycle.
-You can interact with your datasets and project settings to streamline high-velocity tasks, for example, authorizing CORS origins, restoring archived drafts, and triggering asynchronous AI image generation.
-These tools are designed to reduce friction between your CMS and your Opal workflows, providing specialized utilities for semantic search, schema deployment, and robust document patching directly within the Opal interface.
+With the Sanity connector, interact with your datasets and project settings to streamline high-velocity tasks.
+For example, authorize Cross-Origin Resource Sharing (CORS) origins, restore archived drafts, and trigger asynchronous AI image generation.
+These tools reduce friction between your CMS and Opal workflows.
+Use them for semantic search, schema deployment, and document patching directly within the Opal interface.

-First, an Opal administrator must Connect the Sanity Remote MCP to Opal.
+First, an Opal administrator must connect the Sanity remote MCP to Opal.
 After adding the MCP server, individual Opal users and agent builders log in to Sanity to access their information from Opal.
 Administrators need to add the Sanity remote MCP only once.

 Connect the Sanity remote MCP to Opal